 GENERAL RULES & REGULATIONS - APPLICABLE FOR ALL COMPETITIONS

-- Only FEATURE LENGTH docs are accepted (50 minutes or more) for the Belgian, ConScience and International competition.
+- Only FEATURE LENGTH docs are accepted (50 minutes or more) for the Belgian, TOPICS and International competition.

 - Short Documentaires are very, very rarely selected!
-Please only upload short short documentaries (5-15 minutes strongly preferred).
+Please only upload very short documentaries (<10 minutes strongly preferred).

 - Submitted films should be marked as downloadable (film will be stored in the (secured) festival archives and can we watched on demand by accredited guest (press and av professionals only) ).